alshedivat/al-folio/_pages/about.md

   image_circular: false # crops the image to make it circular

+next: true  # includes a list of upcoming events
 news: true  # includes a list of news items
+current_teaching: false # includes a list of teaching in teaching_lecturer.bib as "current={true}"

-next: true  # includes a list of upcoming events
+selected_papers: false # includes a list of papers in publications_journal.bib marked as "selected={true}"
 latest_posts: false  # includes a list of the newest posts
-selected_papers: false # includes a list of papers in publications_journal.bib marked as "selected={true}"
-current_teaching: true # includes a list of teaching in teaching_lecturer.bib as "current={true}"
 social: false  # includes social icons at the bottom of the page
 ---